Boeing has drawn up plans for nuclear-powered engines that could be used to send astronauts into deep space.

 The Cassini space probe orbiting Saturn and the Voyager probes at the edge of the Solar System feature nuclear-powered propulsion systems.

 However, these systems use heat produced by the decay of nuclear material to create small amounts of electric power.
 With the help of a proper and streamlined workflow along with proper safety measures (nuclear mask, gloves and hazmat suits are just the beginning of the list of things in the guidelines) in these nuclear sites the engineers have been able to use the energy to their desired potential.

 The Boeing engine would use a laser to vaporise a propellant inside the engine.
 This would trigger a reaction from the nuclear fuel in the engine and the energy would create thrust.

 The fuel for the Boeing engine could be radioactive uranium, the filing says.
+You can read more about uranium energy here.
 Different nuclear fuels could be mixed inside the engine to undergo both nuclear fusion and fission, increasing its power output.